-Summer is here, and finally, the social distancing norms have been relaxed.
+Summer is here, and finally, you can enjoy the cool water parks in South Korea without feeling cold or any chilly winds.
 Now it is time to cool down and beat the summer heat in water parks in South Korea!

 Water is one of the first things people think of when summer and holiday come together – be it a beach, lake, river, or a water park.
 Well, while you can’t enjoy the beaches, rivers, and lakes in the city, you sure can have loads of fun in water parks.

 We have compiled some of the best water parks in South Korea, where you can enjoy and have lots of fun.